Judith Baragwanath

 Judith Mary Baragwanath (née Seay; born 7 January 1951) is a New Zealand writer, satirist, fashion critic, fashion muse, model, socialite and maître d’ also known as "Old Black Lips."
 She rose to prominence in the 1960s as a New Zealand model after appearing in Vogue New Zealand at the age of 15.
 She is well known for her magazine column and feature writing, including contributions (1982–2002) to "Felicity Ferret", a gossip column published in Auckland magazine Metro.
 New Zealand journalist and writer Steve Braunias has called her "just about, if not the most, concise writer being regularly published that this country has ever seen.
 One of the most vivid writers we've ever had in non-fiction."

 Early life

 Baragwanath was born in Birmingham, Alabama, US to a New Zealand nurse, Vivienne née Grace, and an American GI, Samuel Cleveland Seay.
 In 1953 the couple separated, and Vivienne returned to her homeland with her daughter.
 Judith Seay was raised in Auckland with no memory of her father.
 In 1968, aged 17, she married model Tom Baragwanath.

 Career

 In 1966 Baragwanath was discovered by Auckland fashion photographer Desmond Williams and began working as a model while still at Diocesan School for Girls.
-She was photographed by New Zealand photographers Williams, Roger Donaldson and Michael Baigent for fashion magazines including New Zealand Vogue and English magazine Good Housekeeping.
+She made her modelling debut on the pages of Vogue New Zealand (Summer 1966) and was frequently photographed by New Zealand photographers Williams, Roger Donaldson and Michael Baigent and appeared on the pages of British Good Housekeeping.
 She walked the runway during the 1970s and 1980s for New Zealand labels Tigermoth, the New Zealand Wool Board, Vinka Lucas, Blooms and Patrick Steel.